 In 2011, 20 such boxes, and several known natural sites, were monitored.
 Nests were found in five boxes and two natural sites.
 We estimate the population at around 10 pairs.
 In 2013 Barn owls had their worst breeding season for many years due to adverse weather conditions and no fledged young were recorded.
 Although only 3 young were known to have fledged in 2014 this is hopefully the start of a recovery.

 The Shropshire Barn Owl Group has shown that pairs nesting in boxes produce more young than pairs using natural sites, and we hope the boxes will allow numbers to increase in our area.
 The boxes are more likely to be occupied in places where there are owls already, and we can provide boxes at new sites if the habitat is suitable.
 A report on the breeding activity in UOWG barn owl boxes is included in the annual report.

 - If you think you have a suitable site, or if you see a Barn Owl, we’d like to know, please.

 Small Woodland Birds

-We provide, free of charge, small nest boxes in groups of 10 to people who have suitable sites, and who agree to maintain them (basically, clean them out each year), provide us with a report on the birds that use them, and the outcome.
-If the boxes are clustered in groups of four, it is likely that a Great Tit and a Blue Tit will occupy two of them , but their territorial behaviour will prevent other tits from occupying the nearby boxes, so they will be used by other, scarcer species.
+When funds allow we have provided, free of charge, small nest boxes in groups of 10 to people who had suitable sites, and who agreed to maintain them (basically, clean them out each year), provide us with a report on the birds that use them, and the outcome.
+If the boxes are clustered in groups of four, it is likely that a Great Tit and a Blue Tit will occupy two of them , but their territorial behaviour will prevent other tits from occupying the nearby boxes, so they may be used by other, scarcer species.

 - If you would like to participate, please let us know.